 11. How long am I required to use the books of accounts?
 Is there a time when the BIR books of accounts are longer needed?

-You are required to record your business transactions in your books of accounts as long as your business is operating.
-Upon the retirement of your business, you should submit your books of accounts within 10 days to the BIR for examination.
+You must record your business transactions in your books of accounts as long as your business is operating.
+Upon your business’s retirement, you should submit your books of accounts within ten days to the BIR for examination.
 If your business is a corporation or a partnership, you should also inform the BIR if you are planning for a business dissolution.
 This is so that you may be cleared of any tax liability (SEC.
 235 of the NIRC).

-12. Does the BIR really check the books of accounts?
+12. Does the BIR check the books of accounts?

 Meanwhile, SEC.
 235 of the NIRC informs us that the BIR may examine your books once in a taxable year.
-Some exceptions include fraud cases or when there is a need to obtain information regarding other taxpayers.
+Some exceptions include fraud cases or when obtaining information regarding other taxpayers is needed.

 References